 They offer a 14-day free trial.
-You then have to commit to one of their three premium plans, which start at just $6 per month.
+You then have to commit to one of their three premium plans, which start at just $5 per month, billed annually.

 WordPress.com is often confused with WordPress.org.
 However, WordPress.org is self-hosted and open source (meaning free to use), but you have to manage your own hosting.

 WordPress.com is a cloud-hosted, all-in-one solution.
 It’s customizable and lets users choose from a growing number of templates, plug-ins, and options without having to worry about hosting.